 - Tracking: It should allow you to track tasks across milestones, statuses, durations, and projects.

-- Formatting: It should provide conditional formatting, including highlighted rows and columns, copies of subtasks, dates with times, and vertical and horizontal date increments
+- Formatting: It should provide conditional formatting, including highlighted rows and columns and formatting based on dates (highlighting late or almost-late tasks).

-- Integrations: It should allow the Gantt chart tool to integrate with other software such as attendance, timesheet, and payroll software.
-Compatibility with all versions of Microsoft Office and Google Docs is also a plus.
+- Integrations: It should allow the Gantt chart tool to integrate with other software your company uses to accomplish projects (ex., Microsoft Project, Jira, SmartSheet, Trello, Asana, Monday, ClickUp, etc).
+Compatibility with Microsoft Office and Google Docs is also a plus.

 Get Started Creating Gantt Charts

 So why is a Gantt chart tool useful?
 Mainly because it is visual!
-It also makes it easy to see which tasks have other task dependencies.
+Gantt chart tools and software also make it easy to see which tasks have other task dependencies.
 No matter what you’re using to make your simple Gantt chart, the Gantt chart is only as good as the information in it.